Welcome to the Movement.

 Point 1: What is the need?

 Black Youth face many inequities starting with education and discipline within the education system.
 If a student struggles in school, that impacts being able to meet future well-being goals.
-More information on inequities

 Based upon the data from the 2022 National Assessment of Educational Progress, only 16% of Black 4th grade students scored proficient in reading.
 This compares to 41% for White students, almost a 3 to 1 inequity.
+Regarding discipline, Black students are 13 times more likely to be suspended from school than White students for the same offense.

 Studies suggest that about 2/3 of students who are not proficient in reading by 4th grade end up incarcerated or on public assistance.
 Therefore, if we are to change many of the inequities face by the Black Community, it would be wise to ensure that all Black Youth achieve reading proficiency.